Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 CIRRENT™ Cloud ID provides the secure cloud-based device authentication that helps you to give your products secure and effortless access to your Product Cloud.
 This process works based on a unique device certificate embedded into every CCM module.
 These device certificates are pre-populated in CIRRENT™ Cloud ID.
 To get started with your developer kit you first need to bind your CCM developer kit to your CIRRENT™ Cloud ID account, which confirms ownership of the device.

 .. note:: CIRRENT™ Cloud ID is an Infineon service and you access Cloud ID using your Infineon account.
-If you do not already have an Infineon account, you need to register one first.
-Follow the instructions here.
+If you do not already have an Infineon account, you need to register one first. `Follow the instructions here <https://swdocs.cirrent.com/en/latest/cid/cirrent-console-for-cloud-id.html>`_.

 Binding your CCM developer kit to a Cloud ID account is simple.
 The unique device ID is embedded in the QR code printed on your developer kit module.
 Simply scan the QR code located on the module, or use your browser and retype the URL printed below the QR code.